axfelix/putz/readme.md

 Just run `putz`.
 It'll open a browser window to a randomly-selected, not-abandoned library from PyPI.

+## Building and Releasing

+This is pretty standard stuff, but it doesn't hurt to list it here (requires setuptools, wheel, twine; the usual):

+`python setup.py sdist bdist_wheel`
+`twine upload dist/*`

 ## FAQ

 ### Why did you start this project?